Surface Pro 6 could be 'heavily redesigned' for 2019, dual-screen Andromeda this year

 Plus, they say Microsoft's crazy 50-inch rotating touchscreen computer, aka Surface Hub 2, will arrive in 2019 as well.

-The Surface Pro and Surface Laptop may also get spec bumps this fall, according to Foley, with Intel's 8th-gen processors.
+The Surface Pro and Surface Laptop may also get spec bumps this fall, according to Foley, with Intel's eighth-gen processors.

 But the bigger news -- if true -- could be if Microsoft reveals a dual-screen tablet this year.
 That's according to Thurrott.com's Brad Sams, and it's not that far-fetched: Intel recently showed off a dual-screen Tiger Rapids prototype, and Dell may have one as well.